The Big School

 The General Paper

 General Paper was one strange beast, the common subject taken by arts and science students alike in both Upper and Lower Sixth Forms.
 Every Sixth form student sat for this same paper in the year end finals.
 It is interesting that even today, decades later, two of my classmates whom I consulted insisted that the aim of the GP was "to teach us to write better English essays"!
-So I took it upon myself to consult a GP teacher of many years experience, an ex-VI teacher who had taught and marked answer scripts in the subject - Mr John Doraisamy.
+So I took it upon myself to consult a GP teacher with many years' experience, an ex-VI teacher who had taught and marked answer scripts in the subject - Mr John Doraisamy.
 His take on the subject:

 "Apart from a firm grounding in relevant science and arts subjects there is a need for students to develop a critical and analytical outlook.
 GP covers a spectrum of subject matter from the 'two cultures' - arts and science.
 C. P. Snow had, in a famous lecture, pointed out the danger arising from the isolation of the arts and science specialists.
 Through GP, each can obtain an insight into aspects of the other culture.
 A good GP teacher must introduce his students to some current issues confronting mankind, such as climate and environment, nuclear proliferation, population growth and many others.
 GP can help 'stretch the minds' of young people and introduce them to the importance of lifelong learning.
 At the same time students would acquire a greater confidence in English Language usage."

 Thus GP was at once broad and vague in its scope; it was everything and anything!
 To help us navigate the uncharted waters was a new teacher, Miss Chiew Pek Lin, a petite teacher with an honours degree in Chinese studies from London.
 We had our GP lessons in that same corner room in which we did our maths.
 Miss Chiew tried many approaches with us - she made us write essays on esoteric subjects like the Malayan economy (did I have to learn some bare-bones economics fast), engineered class discussions based on news clippings and editorials she brought to class.
 Somehow she managed to get sets of the monthly newsletter of the Royal Bank of Canada (of all places) which carried rather well-written and thought-provoking essays on issues of the day - education, science, the arms race and so on.
-These she passed around for us to read and to discuss during GP sessions.
+These she passed around for us to read and discuss during GP sessions.

 In addition Miss Chiew urged us to listen to classical music so that we would be "more refined and cultured".
 And, of course, we were to read books - lots of books - to broaden our horizons.
-She even suggested to the more "capable" of us - she singled out myself and Wee Kiat - to jointly read that famous Tolstoy tome - War and Peace.
+She even suggested to the more "capable" of us - she singled out me and Wee Kiat - to jointly read that famous Tolstoy tome - War and Peace.
 It wasn't clear if I was to read half that thick book and then turn over the book for Wee Kiat to read the other half or maybe I was to read the odd pages and he the even ones.
 I never quite figured it out.
 Anyway, to ensure that we all did read a book weekly, Miss Chiew demanded and got from us weekly summaries of the books we had allegedly read.
 I say "allegedly" because, with our extra-curricular load as heavy as ever - just about everyone was in school every afternoon for society and club meetings and for House games - I thought of a sneaky way to make my weekly book assignment less of a hassle.
 The Readers Digest in those days always carried a condensed version of a selected book in its last section.
 So instead of reading a weekly book, I simply read a condensed book version in the Digest and then summarized the (already skimpy) summary for the unsuspecting Miss Chiew!

 Work hard, play hard - that was the rule for us in Form Six.
 We had to attend compulsory study sessions twice a week - on Tuesdays and Thursdays from 2:30 to 4:00 p.m.
 During these sessions, the entire Sixth Form would be packed into the air-conditioned library overseen by a teacher seated at the raised counter at the front of the library.
 By the time we were dismissed at 4:00 the day wasn't over, for extra-curricular activities would kick in - interHouse matches, society meetings, and so on.
-On occasion there would be some interschool match like the Laxamana Cup to stay back for and to cheer the school on.
+On occasion there would be some interschool match like the Laxamana Cup to stay back for to cheer the school on.
 On one of those study sessions, I was seated close to Leong Siew Yue when she slipped a chemistry problem to me to solve.
-I sensed that she clearly struggling with the subject.
+I sensed that she clearly was struggling with the subject.
 After a month in Lower 6B2, Siew Yue defected to the arts stream.
 She had found her calling!
 If proof was needed, she topped the HSC General Paper at year's end and went on in later life to become Dr Siew-Yue Killingley, Professor of Linguistics.
 In her 2002 Ode to the Victoria Institution, her initial anguish and later fulfilment are all laid out:

 Mystery of the chemical balance which the adept